 While in law school, Megan was very involved with Student Legal Services (SLS) on various access to justice initiatives.
 She was a summer caseworker with SLS’s Legal Education & Reform and Pro Bono Students Canada Projects, and then served as a supervisor of these projects during her last year of law school.
-With this position, she regularly attended homeless shelters and social service agencies to provide individuals with legal information and referrals on a wide variety of legal topics.
-In December 2019, Megan co-authored a report discussing the disproportionate effect bylaw enforcement and criminal charging had on Edmontonians experiencing homelessness, which received attention from local media.
+With this position, she regularly attended social service agencies to provide individuals with legal information and referrals on a wide variety of legal topics.
+In December 2019, Megan co-authored a report discussing the disproportionate effect bylaw enforcement and criminal charging had on Edmontonians experiencing homelessness.
 Megan also co-created and facilitated a pro bono Wills Project in partnership with a local non-profit organization, to provide low-income seniors with wills, powers of attorney and personal directives, prepared by law students under lawyer supervision.
 Additionally, she participated in the inaugural Western Canada Family Law Negotiation Competition, a moot that simulated family law negotiations.
 She and her partner were awarded first place in the category of “Best Representation Plan”.

 In her spare time, Megan enjoys hiking in the mountains, international travel, cycling or walking in Edmonton’s river valley, trivia, and learning languages.